youbot/youbot_driver/README.md

 The binaries will be generated in the folder ~/youbot_driver/bin.
 The libraries will be generated in the folder ~/youbot_driver/lib.

-If you do not want to do these steps manually please use robotpkg.
+If you do not want to do these steps manually, please use robotpkg.

 Usage